fyc2646/nb_explainify/README.md

 - **Smart Markdown Generation**: Get concise, context-aware explanations that focus on what matters.
 No more generic comments!
 - **AI-Powered Code Optimization**: Uses OpenAI's GPT models to suggest code improvements for better readability and efficiency.
 While the optimization is generally reliable, we recommend verifying that the optimized code maintains the original functionality, as LLMs may occasionally generate incorrect suggestions.
-- **Professional Documentation**: Add clear, detailed comments that explain not just what the code does, but why it does it.
+- **Professional Documentation**: Add clear, detailed comments that explain not just what the code does, but why it does it
 - **Engaging Introductions**: Create compelling notebook introductions that perfectly set up your work's context and goals
 - **Insightful Summaries**: Generate comprehensive summaries with practical suggestions for future improvements
 - **Code Beautification**: Ensure your code follows consistent style guidelines automatically